ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

       non-SRU days.

--  | If submitting an SRU that appears to be fixing a security issue, must receive an ack from the security team that they don’t consider it appropriate for the security pocket process instead, or otherwise provide an explanation.
+-  | If submitting an SRU that appears to be fixing a security issue, must receive an ack from the security team that they don't consider it appropriate for the security pocket process instead, or otherwise provide an explanation.